annacakes281/annas-cookbook-blog/README.md

 ### **_Nav Bar_**

 The purpose of the nav bar is for users to be able to navigate to different pages throughout the website and be able to go back to the home page.
-The search feature is also itegrated into the nav bar.
+The search feature is also integrated into the nav bar.
 The nav bar will be displayed across each of the pages on the site.
 When viewed on smaller screens/viewports the navbar will collapse to provide optimisation.

 - The logo 'Anna's Cookbook' and 'Home' will bring users back to the homepage.
 - The 'Admin Page' is only visible if the user is a 'superuser' and will take the user to the admin panel where they can do admin tasks (this is further explained in the <a href="#admin">Admin</a> section).
 - When a user is not logged in they can see 'Register' and 'Login' in the navbar, which will take the user to the different accounts side, and when a user is logged in they can see the 'Logout' option (further details about <a href="#accounts">Accounts</a> can be viewed here).
-- There is a 'Search' bar in the navbar as well that users can learch for recipes or ingredients that they want to see (this is further discussed in the <a href="#search">Search</a> section).
+- There is a 'Search' bar in the navbar as well that users can search for recipes or ingredients that they want to see (this is further discussed in the <a href="#search">Search</a> section).

 <em>The navbar when logged out/not signed in/registered</em>
 <img src="readme_images/navbar_loggedout.jpg">

-<em>The navbar when an admin/superuser inlcuding motto</em>
+<em>The navbar when an admin/superuser including motto</em>
 <img src="readme_images/navbar_admin.jpg">

 <em>The navbar when a regular user</em>